shaad82663/Internshala-assignment/README.md

          users : {...users}

-## Get the all the events for given uid
+## Get the all the events for given uid (Protected Route : Login first)

 ### Request